 Staying at home more?
-It’s the perfect time to improve those rusty phone skills.
+It’s the perfect time to get rid of the rust and teach telephone skills to our teens.

 My 18-year-old will do anything to avoid talking on the phone.
 When she had to return a phone call recently, she freaked out so badly she hung up.
 She insists that in today’s smartphone era, this method of communication is archaic.